SESYNC-ci/sesync-ci.github.io/blog/_posts/2020-01-13-using-rslurm-parallel.md

 ### Check job status

 As the job is running we can call `get_job_status()` to see how things are going.
 Below is an example of what the output returned by `get_job_status(my_job)` would look like while the job is ongoing.
-The job has been running for 48 seconds.
+The job has been running for 9 seconds.

 ```
 $completed
 [1] FALSE

 $queue
    JOBID PARTITION     NAME     USER ST TIME NODES NODELIST.REASON.
-1 361735_0 sesynctes tune_GBM qread  R 0:48     1             pn22
+1 2881_0     dpart tune_GBM qread@se  R 0:09     1         sesync03

 $log
 _rslurm_tune_GBM/slurm_0.out
                           ""

 attr(,"class")
 [1] "slurm_job_status"